varnishcache/varnish-cache/doc/sphinx/tutorial/putting_varnish_on_port_80.rst

      # service varnish stop

+..
+XXX:This renders to a different font than other commands. it should be the double backtick format for the command. benc

 Now we need to edit the configuration file that starts Varnish.

 Debian/Ubuntu
 ~~~~~~~~~~~~~

-On Debian/Ubuntu this is /etc/default/varnish.
+On Debian/Ubuntu this is `/etc/default/varnish`.
 In the file you'll find
 some text that looks like this::

   DAEMON_OPTS="-a :6081 \